ErikShively/PortfolioSite/README.md

 # PortfolioSite
+Still under construction, mostly content.
-A website to act as an extended resume, made to practice web development
+A website to act as an extended resume, made to practice web development.